 - Darker gels appear to give a more even tone throughout the frame.

-- Moving your gelled light further away from your background will give you a more even exposure and a more even colour throughout the frame.
+- Moving your gelled light further away from your background will give you a more even exposure from edge to edge and a more even colour throughout.

-- Minimise the contamination (light spill) of other light sources on the set, this is especially noticeable on some of the thinner gels.
+- Minimise the contamination (light spill) of other light sources on the set, this is especially noticeable on some of the thinner gels (i.e. yellow).

-- Not all gels were created equal, some of them are very thick and will need a lot more light to create certain effects, these are usually the very saturated colours like red and blue.
+- Not all gels were created equal, some of them are very thick and will need a lot more light to create certain effects.
+These are usually the very saturated colours like the reds and blues.

 Of course if you don't already own some gels and you're looking to get some, please feel free to take a look a the collections of gels I've put together too.
 These collections of gels are what I use day to day to create some of the most highly saturated colours around.
 If you're looking at getting into gelled lighting or need to get stronger and richer colours in your coloured gel work why not check out my Jake Hicks Photography Gel Packs

 If you guys have any questions about any of the topics I've mentioned or if you have anything to add, please do so in the comments below as I'd love to here your thoughts too :)

 Thanks for reading :)

 :WARNING: Yet more opportunities to spend money on cool stuff below :D